Elvin Hayes: Return to the Rockets (1981–1984)

 Desiring to finish his playing career in Texas and preferably Houston, Hayes was sent back to the Rockets for second-round draft picks in 1981 (Charles Davis) and 1983 (Sidney Lowe) on June 8, 1981.

+Coaching career

+After his playing career ended in 1984, Hayes was hired as the head coach of the Houston Shamrocks of the newly founded Women's American Basketball Association.
+However, Hayes only lasted two weeks and resigned after coaching the team for one game.

 After basketball

 Shortly after finishing his career in the NBA, Hayes returned to the University of Houston to finish the last 30 credit hours of his undergraduate degree.
 When interviewed about the experience, Hayes mentioned, "I played 16 years of pro basketball, but this is the hardest thing I've ever done."

 In November 2007, Hayes became a Liberty County, Texas, sheriff's deputy, fulfilling a childhood dream.
 On November 22, 2010, it was announced that he would serve as an analyst for radio broadcasts of Houston Cougars games on Houston's KBME.

 Hayes had his #44 jersey retired by the Houston Rockets on November 18, 2022.

 Personal life

-Hayes converted to Catholicism in the 1970s.
+Raised a Methodist, Hayes converted to Catholicism in the 1970s.
+During a moment of doubt, he went with his wife to a Pentecostal church.
+Encouraged by words about being answered in the open, he enclosed himself in his room with the Bible for days before claiming to be infused with the holy spirit.

+Hayes is the younger brother of Bunny Greenhouse, a whistleblower and former chief contracting officer of the US Army Corps of Engineers.